OlgaKuvs/barbiere-pp4/README.md

 - Uncompleted User Stories:<br/>

-    The following User stories were not completed (marked as `Could have` in MoSCoW method table) as they were deemed to be not necessary for this project at this time but are indications of possible future features:<br/>
+    The following User Stories were not completed (marked as `Could have` in MoSCoW method table) as they were deemed to be not necessary for this project at this time but are indications of possible future features:<br/>

     - As a Registered User, I want to receive a confirmation text message or email, so that I know my appointment has been successfully booked.
     - As a Registered User I would like to be able to make an appointment with any barber to get the opportunity to choose a wider range of dates and times.